ribasco/async-gamequery-lib/README.md

 - Executing 1000-5000 random commands asynchronously
 - Connections are pooled and created on-demand.
 Max of 8 connection where each connection is automatically authenticated with the remote server.
-- Executing a command immediately after issuing a `changelevel` command does not result in failure.
+- Executing a command immediately after issuing a `changelevel` and does not result in failure.

 https://user-images.githubusercontent.com/13303385/160422666-7314a89a-a68a-4b92-82ea-5734c4b075e2.mp4